amplifiedhq/countries-atlas/README.md

 - longitude: The longitude of the country.
 - emoji: The emoji of the country.
 - emojiU: The emoji unicode of the country.
+- currency_name: The currency name of the country.
 ```typescript
 import { CountriesAtlas } from '@amplifiedhq/countries-atlas'
 const countries = CountriesAtlas.getCountries()